horovod/horovod/README.md

 ## Tensor Fusion

-One of the unique things about Horovod is its ability to interleave communication and computation with batching of small *allreduce* operations, which results in improved performance.
+One of the unique things about Horovod is its ability to interleave communication and computation coupled with the ability to batch small *allreduce* operations, which results in improved performance.
 We call this batching feature Tensor Fusion.

 Tensor Fusion works by attempting to combine all the tensors that are ready to be reduced at given moment of time into one reduction operation.
 The algorithm of Tensor Fusion is as follows: